pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

 ## Class CoapResource

 The CoapResource class represents a resource in the scope of the CoAp module when acting as a server.
-A new resource can only be created with the `Coap.add_resource` function.

 #### Class methods